-However, if you can coordinate with the rest of the community, then this will become misleading.
+However, if you can coordinate with the rest of the community, then the single-player approach will become misleading.
 Instead, you should start to take the “portfolio approach” (name from Owen Cotton-Barratt).

 The portfolio approach means starting to view the community more like a single entity maximising its impact.
 To work out the best option, do something like the following three steps:

-These steps are often very difficult, but we can look for rules of thumb that approximate them.
+These steps are often difficult, but we can look for rules of thumb that approximate them.

-Moreover, in practice the community won’t be perfectly responsive, and lots of worthwhile “shuffles” won’t happen.
-However, we can still consider a partially responsive community, in between the two extremes:
+Moreover, in practice the community won’t be perfectly responsive, and lots of worthwhile ‘shuffles’ won’t happen.
+However, we can still consider a partially responsive community, which we can imagine as a middle ground between the two extremes: